-The course is approximately 14-18 hours long and can be delivered in 1 of 3 half day) to tailor the course to the needs of the participants. followed by a 5-hour face-to-face session.
-(7 hours), followed by a 5-hour video conferencing session.
+The 14-hour course can be delivered in 1 of 3 ways:

+Face-to-Face Blended Face-to-Face Blended Online 2 x 7 hour sessions over 2 days Self-paced eLearning (7 hours), followed by a 5-hour face-to-face session Self-paced eLearning (7 hours), followed by a 5-hour video conferencing session.

-All sessions are led by Mental Health First Aid Australia trained and Licensed Aboriginal and Torres Strait Islander Instructors
+All sessions are led by Mental Health First Aid Australia trained and Licensed Aboriginal and Torres Strait Islander Instructors.